-The Tonkinese is an eye-catching breed known for its mysterious, glamorous appearance.
-A pointed coat, svelte limbs, and bright eyes all lend to the Tonk’s alluring air.
+The Tonkinese is an eye-catching breed known for their mysterious, glamorous appearance.
+A pointed coat, svelte limbs, and bright eyes all lend to the Tonk's alluring air.

 Tonkinese is a medium-sized breed with muscular, surprisingly heavy bodies.
 This breed usually weighs somewhere in the 6–12-pound range.
 They have medium-sized ears, almond-shaped eyes, and slim legs and feet.
 Their coats are made up of short, fine, silky smooth hair and are low-shedding.
 But even though their fur doesn't fly, the Tonkinese isn't considered a hypoallergenic cat—and there's really no such thing as a hypoallergenic pet, anyway.

 According to the Tonkinese Breed Association, Tonkinese coats come in four color categories: platinum, champagne, natural, and blue.
-Their coats are further divided into three categories of pattern, which are a high-contrast point pattern, medium-contrast or “mink” pattern, and low-contrast or solid pattern.
-Eye color in the Tonkinese is related to coat color and pattern.
+Their coats are further divided into three categories of patterns, which are a high-contrast point pattern, medium-contrast or "mink" pattern, and low-contrast or solid pattern.
+A Tonk's eye color is related to coat color and pattern.
 Mink Tonkinese have aqua-hued eyes, point Tonkinese typically have blue eyes, and solid Tonkinese cats have green eyes.

 Tonks have a personality fit for companionship.
 Cold and aloof?
 Not these cats!
-These sweet kitties love their role as lap cat, and always have affection to share with their family.
-Tonkinese shares his curiosity and intelligence with the Siamese side and affectionate energy with his Burmese ancestors.
+These sweet kitties love their role as lap cat and always have affection to share with their family.
+The Tonkinese shares his curiosity and intelligence with his Siamese side and affectionate energy with his Burmese ancestors.

 Tonks are playful, smart, and social pets who enjoy spending time with their pet parents and supervising day-to-day life.
 This breed is incredibly talkative, and they expect you to listen—and respond!
 Some might call this take-charge breed a little bit bossy, but your Tonk's heart is usually in the right place.